uf2020/ccxt/Checklist.md

   - Do you need to proxify your requests? (to work around exchange request rate limits)
   - What parameters do you want for control?
   - Do you want it to have a rich end-user GUI?
-  - Do you need sophisticate interactive charts?
+  - Do you need sophisticated interactive charts?

 # Testing